Quantifiers are very simple from the first sight, but in fact they can be tricky.

 - Enabled by the question mark

 ?after the quantifier.
-The regexp engine tries to match the rest of the pattern before each repetition of the quantifier.
+The regexp engine tries to match the rest of the pattern before each repetition of the quantified character.

 As we’ve seen, the lazy mode is not a “panacea” from the greedy search.
-An alternative is a “fine-tuned” greedy search, with exclusions.
-Soon we’ll see more examples of it.
+An alternative is a “fine-tuned” greedy search, with exclusions, as in the pattern

 <code>tag, for several lines – wrap them in

 <pre>tag, for more than 10 lines – use a sandbox (plnkr, jsbin, codepen…)